dev-academy-programme/orientation---Archived/accounts/README.md

 A couple of things to help us along:

-1. **Use your first name as part of your username wherever possible.** (To help us all recognise each other)
+1. **Use your first name as part of your username wherever possible**
 2. **Open links in new tabs.** GitHub repos have a lot of links.
 We recommend right-clicking (or holding the command key (mac) / control key (win) when clicking) to open links in new tabs.
-3. **Skim read TLDR sections.** We use TLDR to indicate the information is useful but not essential for completing the task right now.
+3. **Skim read Context sections.** We use Context to indicate the information is useful but not essential for completing the task right now.

 ## Accounts you need